Alfa Romeo Giulia Saloon (2017 - ) review

 Interested in buying Alfa Romeo Giulia?

 Surely the reason any person chooses an Alfa Romeo over its peers is for its looks.
-The 156 and 159 saloons were both gorgeous compared to the German executives of their day, and while the new Giulia that follows in their tracks is perhaps not quite as striking, it'll still turn heads quicker than any A4 or BMW 3 Series.
-As standard the Giulia comes with 16-inch alloys, LED rear lights, and daytime running lights.
-The 'Super' model in our pictures ups the ante with 17-inch wheels, red brake callipers and a wider choice of alloy designs.
-You can, if you wish, upgrade this trim with a couple of option packs; Lusso, and Sport.
-The Lusso park adds some interior luxuries but also switches the window surrounds from gloss black to chrome, while the Sport Pack features brighter Xenon headlights.
-Finally, at the top of the range sits the Giulia Quadrifoglio, a high-performance model in the same mould as the BMW M3 and Mercedes C63 AMG.
-This hot-rod version is easily identified thanks to its carbon fibre aerodynamic front splitter and rear spoiler, 19-inch alloys, wider arches, bonnet vents and a set of Cloverleaf badges that sit on the wings.
-It's a stunner.
+The 156 and 159 saloons were both gorgeous compared to the German executives of their day, and while the new Giulia that follows in their tracks is perhaps not quite as striking, it'll still turn heads quicker than any Audi A4 or BMW 3 Series.
+As standard, the Giulia comes with 16-inch alloys, LED rear lights, and daytime running lights.
+The Super model ups the ante with 17-inch wheels and a wider choice of alloy designs.
+You can, if you wish, upgrade this trim with a couple of option packs, Lusso and Sport.
+Lusso adds some interior luxuries but also switches the window surrounds from gloss black to chrome, while the Sport Pack features brighter Xenon headlights.
+These lamps also come with Speciale trim, along with 18-inch wheels and red painted calipers, while Veloce models have black calipers and are also offered with a unique shade of paint as an option.
+At the top of the range sits the Giulia Quadrifoglio, a high-performance model in the same mould as the BMW M3 and Mercedes C63 AMG.
+This hot-rod version is easily identified thanks to its carbon fibre aerodynamic front splitter and rear spoiler, 19-inch alloys, wider arches, bonnet vents, and a set of Cloverleaf badges that sit on the wings.
+It's a real stunner.

 Alfa has certainly taken a leaf or two from the German executive handbook when it came to building the cabin of the Giulia, but as far as we're concerned, that's a good thing.
-The set of deeply cowled dials and the sporty three-spoke steering wheel are both as Italian as pasta Bolognese, but the neat centre console definitely reminds us a lot of the BMW 3 Series.
-The 'Super' version has some really high-quality touches, including a gorgeous set of aluminium gear shift paddles and a sporty starter button mounted on the steering wheel.
-The controls are well laid out, but apart from the showy stuff, the rest of the switchgear feels quite flimsy.
-The driving position is decent, though, and visibility is good, although we wish the backrests had a little more adjustment.
-As standard you get a 6.5-inch infotainment screen, with phone compatibility for Apple CarPlay and Android Auto.
-It looks nice, but the graphics are low-res, and in the cars we drove the system was slow to respond, with confusing menus and a tendency to get easily muddled.
-The Giulia has a decent cabin then, but the Mercedes C-Class and Audi A4 both feel considerably more luxurious inside.
+The set of deeply cowled dials and the sporty three-spoke steering wheel, complete with starter button, are as Italian as pasta and pizza, but the neat centre console definitely reminds us a lot of the BMW 3 Series: there’s a dial controller to scroll through the on-screen menus, as well as the touch-screen functionality.
+The menus could be simpler, and the graphics could be a little slicker and speedier in their operation, but the system still works reasonably well.
+The rest of the controls are well laid out, but apart from the showy stuff, they do feel quite flimsy.
+The driving position isn’t ideal, either.
+Your seat doesn’t go low enough, the backrest needs more adjustment, and your over-the-shoulder visibility could be clearer.
+It’s a little difficult to comment on quality because all the cars we drove came with optional interior packs that brought various different trims and finishes you don’t get as standard.
+Overall, things feel reasonably posh and solid, but the Mercedes C-Class and Audi A4 both feel considerably more luxurious inside.

-Saloons are rarely the most practical form of transport, but the Giulia performs better than you might expect in this area.
-It actually has the longest wheelbase (the space between the middle of the front and back tyres) of any car in this class, so rear seat passengers are treated to oodles of legroom to stretch out in.
-The sloping roof means headroom will be a bit snug for anyone approaching six foot, but the seat backs are angled so that you sit lower.
-As with other rear-drive saloons, there is a big bump in the middle for the drive shaft, so anyone drawing the short straw will not want to be sat in the middle seat for long.
-It's also narrow and set higher than the two seats on the outside.
-The 480-litre boot is on a par with the BMW 3 Series and C-Class, and the aperture is wide enough for easy unloading, although you will have to lug heavier items over quite a high loading lip to get them inside.
-Cabin storage is about average, with a pair of cupholders up front, a sizeable glove box and some storage (and USB connectivity) in the centre console, but the door bins are narrow.
+Saloons are rarely the most practical form of transport, but even so, the Giulia trails behind its rivals in this area.
+It actually has a relatively generous wheelbase measurement (the space between the middle of the front and back tyres), but the bulkiness of the front seats make rear knee-room feel rather tight, and there isn’t much room under the front pews for your feet, either.
+Rear head-room will be a little snug for those much over six feet tall, too, and a roof that curves downwards at the sides of the car also makes you feel a little hemmed-in.
+As with other rear-drive saloons, the rear footwell is divided in two by a bulky partition under which the driveshaft lives, so anyone drawing the short straw will not want to be sat in the middle seat for long.
+It's also narrower and set higher than the two seats on the outside.
+The 480-litre boot is on a par with those of the 3 Series and C-Class, and the aperture is wide enough for easy unloading, but you will have to lug heavier items over quite a high loading lip to get them inside.
+You don’t get split-folding rear seats as standard on all models, either, and they leave you with an oddly-shaped aperture to load items through.
+Cabin storage is about average, with a pair of cupholders up front, a sizeable glove box, and some storage (and USB connectivity) in the centre console, but the door bins are narrow.

 Ride and handling

 Probably the biggest shadow hanging over the Giulia's potential success will be the memory of the fragile and unreliable 159.
-It wasn't just that the car had mechanical issues, but also that the dealers were slow and sometimes unwilling to help customers who had problems.
-That is reflected in the brand's current position in the Warranty Direct reliability index, where it sits perilously close to the foot of the table of manufacturers.
-It seems as though the Giulia is much better built, but with a brand new chassis, set of engines and gearbox, only time will tell if there are any teething problems.
-The early test cars we drove seemed to have a few gremlins, especially with the sat-nav and climate control, so we hope these are not representative of the cars we'll get back in the UK.
-As standard the Giulia comes with a two-year, unlimited mileage warranty, plus a third year limited to 100,000 miles.
+It wasn't just that the car had mechanical issues, but also that dealers were slow and sometimes unwilling to help customers who had problems.
+That is reflected in the brand's current position in the Warranty Direct Reliability Index, where it sits perilously close to the foot of the table of manufacturers.
+It seems as though the Giulia is much better built, with brand new architecture and engines, but only time will tell if there are any teething problems.
+As standard, the Giulia comes with a two-year/unlimited mileage warranty, plus a third-year limited to 100,000 miles.